saravj355/natuliv-server/README.md

 ### Get vendor users

-Returns the Natuliv Vendor portal users of a specific vendor.
+Returns an array of users by vendor.

 `[GET] /api/vendors/:vendorId/users`